jakobzhao/geog458/weeks/week07/readme.md

   ]).then(function(datasets) {

     // 10.
 After the data are successfully loaded, the then funciton will execute in order to
-    //    a) preprocess the data
-    polygonLayer = L.geoJSON(datasets[0]);  pointLayer = L.geoJSON(datasets[1]);
+    //    a) preprocess the data as map layers polygonLayer = L.geoJSON(datasets[0]);  pointLayer = L.geoJSON(datasets[1]);

     //    b) initialize the script panel